junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Right," Sam says coldly, snapping *his* fingers.
 And the grace-light in Lucifer's surrounding and his eyes recede.
 The shadow of the wings disappear.

 "What?!
 HOW!"
-Lucifer yells petulantly.
+Lucifer yells petulantly, turning his head reflexively to check behind his shoulder, where the invisible celestial wings were moments ago.
+He looks just like a normal dude now.

-Dean grins slightly.
+One tip of Dean's lips twitch slighting, curling upward.
 "You got one thing wrong, Luci," he tells the Devil sweetly.
 "You don't get out.
 You just jump from one cage to another."

-Sam smirks.
+Sam smirks, too.
 "Crowley said 'Hi!'"

 <br>